 By Staff Reporters, INSURANCE JOURNAL

-Spokesmen for Lara and the California Department of Insurance could not be immediately reached for comment.
+The California Department of Insurance have been reached out to for comment.

 Companies have so far repaid less than $100 million for 2021, the report shows.

 Consumer Watchdog’s analysis, which is based on profit and loss data compiled from insurers’ annual statements by the California Department of Insurance and the National Association of Insurance Commissioners, reflect the impact of the virus shutdown in which accidents and projected claims payouts fell as most people and their cars sheltered in place.

 California auto insurance company loss ratios averaged 52.7 cents for every premium dollar charged in 2020, a drop of 11.8% from the average 64.5 cents for every dollar charged in 2019, according to Consumer Watchdog.